dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 calling the functions (such as wrong arguments).
 For the sake of simplicity we're not gonna handle that here.

-At then end we need to destruct the Variants we created.
+At the end we need to destruct the Variants we created.
 While technically the Vector2 one does not require destructing, it is clearer to cleanup everything.

 We also need to load the MethodBind, which we'll do in the ``init.c`` file,